-Romaine lettuce from Arizona is linked to an E. coli outbreak in 19 states, with 84 people infected.
+Romaine lettuce from Arizona is linked to an E. coli outbreak in 36 states, with 210 people infected.
+At least 5 of the victims have died.
 The lettuce was served at Panera Bread, grocery stores, restaurants, jails and correctional facilities, and other locations.

 Need a Texas Lettuce E. Coli Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one had E. coli food poisoning from eating romaine lettuce, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.